johnwargo/eleventy-plugin-file-list/readme.md

 eleventyConfig.addPlugin(fileList);
 ```

-To have the plugin process the target folder recursively, load the plugin using the following:
+To have the plugin process the target folder recursively, enable `doRecurse` when you load the plugin:

 ```js
 eleventyConfig.addPlugin(fileList, { targetFolder: 'files', doRecurse: true });
 ```

 The plugin supports a debug mode which sends additional information to the console during the build process.
-To enable debug mode, load the plugin with `debugMode` set to `true`
+To enable debug mode, load the plugin with `debugMode` set to `true`:

 ```js
 eleventyConfig.addPlugin(fileList, { targetFolder: 'files', debugMode: true });